Dre Campbell Farm

 Pheromones are chemicals that mimic the scent of the female moth, which the male moth uses to find her.
 When the male moth detects the pheromone, he flies towards it and ends up getting trapped in the trap.

 Use these traps to lure the moths in and kill them.
-Once they’re drawn in, they can’t escape, and eventually they die.
+Once the moths are drawn in, they can’t escape, and eventually they die.

 Alternatively, make some homemade codling moth traps.
 These traps can be used to catch male and female moths.

-Fill up a gallon plastic milk jug by adding two cups of apple cider vinegar and half a cup of molasses.
+Get a gallon plastic milk jug and pour in two cups of apple cider vinegar and half a cup of molasses.
 Add water to fill up the rest of the jug.

-Cut a hole in the jug so you can hang it up in a tree.
+Cut two holes in the jug so you can hang it up in a tree.
 Make more than one of these, as you’ll need about three traps per tree.

 3. Spinosad

-This organic pesticide is made from the fermentation of naturally occurring soil bacteria.
-It is effective at killing codling moths and other pests.
+Used as an organic pesticide, spinosad is effective at killing codling moths and other pests.
 It’s also non-toxic to people and pets, making it a safer option than many chemical pesticides.

 You can use Spinosad in a number of ways, including as a spray, dust, or pour-on.
-It’s important to follow the instructions on the label for the best results.
+But it’s important to follow the instructions on the label for the best results.

 4. Kaolin Clay

-This is a soft, white clay that can be used directly on the trees to create a barrier that repels codling moths.
+Kaolin clay can be used directly on the fruit to create a barrier that prevents codling moths from laying their eggs there and eating from the fruit.

-Kaolin clay is also effective at repelling other pests, like thrips and Colorado potato beetles, so it’s a great choice if you’re having problems with more than one type of insect.
+Kaolin clay is also effective at repelling other pests, like thrips and Colorado potato beetles, so it’s a great product to have on hand.

 5. Birds

-Birds are another effective organic codling moth control method you can make use of.
+Birds can also be an effective organic codling moth control method that you can make use of.

 6. Trichogramma Wasps

-These tiny parasitic wasps lay their eggs inside the eggs of codling moths, which then kill the caterpillars before they can hatch.
+These tiny parasitic wasps lay their eggs inside the eggs of moths.
+When the wasp larvae hatch, it then kills the moth’s egg embryo.

-You can buy these tiny parasites.
-Or, you can attract them with plants such as catnip, sage, and peppermint [2].
+You can buy these tiny parasitic wasps.
+Or, you can make efforts to attract them with plants such as catnip, sage, and peppermint [2].

 7. Pick Up and Discard Fallen Fruits